blackferncreations/germankeycut/framework.md

 ## System Market

-GermanKeyCut uses the term **system market** to describe a market in which progression depends substantially on structural fit, verification, responsibility, repeated performance and the reduction of unresolved friction.
+The framework uses the term **system market** to describe a market in which progression depends substantially on structural fit, verification, responsibility, repeated performance and the reduction of unresolved friction.

 An international offer enters an existing structure of: